Timmy80/minecraft-vanilla/README.md

 ```bash
 $ make help
 ```
-## Using docker build (for any version of minecraft)
+## Using docker build (for any version of Minecraft)
-Example to build the snapshot 1.12-pre6 of minecraft:
+Example to build the snapshot 1.12-pre6 of Minecraft:
 ```bash
 $ docker build --build-arg MINECRAFT_VERSION=1.12-pre6 -t overware/minecraft-vanilla:1.12-pre6 ./
 ```